Maximizing Your AePS Usage: Daily Transaction Limits, Charges, and Withdrawal Rules

 Cash Withdrawal Limits

 Typically, you can withdraw up to ₹10,000 in a single AePS transaction.
-However, there’s often a daily cumulative limit too, which means the total amount you can withdraw in one day across multiple transactions.
-This daily limit is also usually around ₹10,000 to ₹20,000, depending on your bank.
-It’s wise to plan your withdrawals if you need a larger sum.
+However, a daily cumulative limit also applies, representing the total amount permissible for withdrawal in a single day across multiple transactions.
+This cumulative daily limit typically ranges from ₹10,000 to ₹20,000, contingent upon your specific bank’s policies.
+Strategic planning of withdrawals is advisable for larger withdrawal needs.

 Cash Deposit Limits

 While AePS is primarily known for withdrawals and balance enquiries, some agents might facilitate cash deposits.
-However, direct cash deposit *into your own account* using just your Aadhaar and biometric through AePS isn’t the primary function.
-If an agent accepts cash for deposit, they’re usually using other banking channels, and their own bank’s limits will apply.
-Always confirm the process and limits with the agent beforehand.
+However, direct cash deposit *into your own account* solely using your Aadhaar and biometric through AePS is not its primary function.
+Should an agent accept cash for deposit, they are generally utilizing alternative banking channels, and their bank’s specific limits will apply.
+It is essential to confirm the process and applicable limits with the agent prior to any deposit.

 Fund Transfer Limits

 You can transfer funds from your Aadhaar-linked account to another Aadhaar-linked account using AePS.
-These are called Aadhaar to Aadhaar fund transfers.
-The limit for these transfers is typically around ₹5,000 per transaction, with a daily cumulative limit that might also be around ₹10,000 to ₹25,000, again depending on your bank.
-It’s a quick way to send money to family or friends.
+These transactions are designated as Aadhaar to Aadhaar fund transfers.
+Typically, the limit for these transfers is approximately ₹5,000 per transaction, with a daily cumulative limit potentially ranging from ₹10,000 to ₹25,000, subject to your bank’s policies.
+This offers an efficient method for sending funds to family or friends.

 Ramesh from a small village in Uttar Pradesh needed to send ₹3,000 to his sister, who lives in a different district.
 Using AePS, he simply provided his Aadhaar number, his sister’s Aadhaar number, and his fingerprint at the local agent.
 The money was transferred instantly to her linked bank account, saving him a trip to the bank.